CPD IMMERSION DAY 19 JUNE 2023

-The 2022 course for the Certificate in Adjudication will be held on 11, 12 and 13 July 2022.
-The 2022 Course Outline and Application form is available here or on request from firstname.lastname@example.org.
-This will provide details of the work likely to be involved in the course.
-If you would like to register an interest in attending the next Certificate course please complete a copy of the application form and mail it to email@example.com.
-This does not obligate you to proceed or pay.
+The 2023 Certificate in Adjudication Course will be held online on 2, 3 and 4 May 2023.
+The 2023 Course Outline and Application form is available here or on request from email@example.com.
+This will provide details of the workload likely to be involved in the course for those contemplating attendance in 2023.
+If you would like to register an interest in attending the 2023 Certificate course please complete the application form and mail it to firstname.lastname@example.org.
+This does not obligate you to proceed or to pay.
 If your application is successful an offer of a place will be made for you to consider.

 EVENTS FOR THE 2022/2023 CPD YEAR

-CPD 07 June 2022 – Noel Jensen of Jensen and Co Lawyers will present this session on dealing with delay claims and valuation.
+CPD 07 June 2022 – Noel Jensen of Jensen and Co Lawyers presented this session on dealing with delay claims and valuation.
 Noel is a solicitor and registered adjudicator in Queensland since 2004.
 As well as deciding applications, Noel acts for claimants and respondents in the preparation of adjudication applications and adjudication responses.
 Jensen and Co Lawyers specialise in commercial and construction law.
-Register Now.

-CPD 05 July 2022 – Practice & Procedure in relation to retention and security presented by Warren Fischer.
+CPD 05 July 2022 – Practice & Procedure in relation valuation – s71 and s72 of the Queensland BIFA, s9 and s10 of the NSW SOPA, and s10 and s 11 of the Vic SOPA were discussed in relation to the distinction between the amount of progress payment and valuation.
+The session was presented by Warren Fischer.
 Warren is the Managing Director of, and consultant with, Alternative Dispute Resolution Services.
-Register Now.

-CPD 06 September 2022 – The duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim, as illustrated by the Statute and Common Law.
-Presented by David Campbell-Williams.
-Register Now.
+CPD 06 September 2022 – As predicted, having had the advantage of a preview of David Campbell-Williams’s presentation on the duties and constraints incumbent upon BIF Act Adjudicators when valuing and adjudicating a Payment Claim this was and event not to be missed.
+David took us us through constraints as illustrated by the Statute and relevant cases.

-CPD 04 October 2022 – Ben Thomas will share the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
+CPD 04 October 2022 – Ben Thomas shared the results of his research into the reasons why adjudicators find they do not have jurisdiction to adjudicate an adjudication application.
 As Ben has put it – the research has turned up some interesting things.
 Ben is a principal and consultant in aktivResolve.
-Register Now.